 The ball of light landed and stuck to the front of the crate the bandit was sitting on.
 It emitted a very bright light and nothing more.

-A second later, Cidius chimed in, back in his normal voice, “I think he’s telling the truth.” pointing to the stream of yellowish liquid running down the front of the crate.
+After watching the bandit’s reaction, Cidius chimed in, back in his normal voice, “I think he’s telling the truth.” pointing to the stream of yellowish liquid running down the front of the crate.

 There they delivered the bandits and reported their findings to Legate Crassi Mantedus.
 Bastian paced the ground inside of the Legate’s huge tent as he delivered his report.